Stayton Elementary School

 Below is the mood meter we use for our K-1 students with emojis that represent different emotions and where they fall on our mood meter.
 The red and yellow zones represent emotions with a lot of energy.
 The blue and green zones represent emotions with low energy.
 The red and blue zones represent emotions that are less pleasant to feel and the yellow and green zones are emotions that are pleasant to feel.
 I am also going to include a copy of the mood meter we use for 2nd and 3rd grades.
 The zones mean the same as the K-1 mood meter it just has more words in each zone and not pictures.

 This is not only a great tool to use here at school but works anywhere.
-I would encourage you to have conversations with your child around the mood meter.
+I would encourage you to have conversations with your child about the mood meter.

 MARK YOUR CALENDARS